almasfaiqkh/almasfaiqkh/README.md

 ### 👨‍💻 About Me

 <p align="left">
-    I am an undergraduate student at <strong>Telkom Institute of Technology Purwokerto</strong> and a proud graduate of the <strong>Bangkit Academy 2023</strong> program, specializing in the Mobile Development cohort.
+    I am an undergraduate student at <strong>Telkom University Purwokerto</strong> and a proud graduate of the <strong>Bangkit Academy 2023</strong> program, specializing in the Mobile Development cohort.
 </p>

 <p align="left">